2 fresh or defrosted salmon fillets

 Cover both fillets with plastic wrap.

 Use a board (slightly larger than fillets covered in plastic) and place it over the fish fillets.

-Put weight on the salmon fillets by placing (4 cans or 4 pounds or you can use a plastic covered brick on top of the board to weigh the fillets down.
+Put weights (4-16oz cans) or 4 pounds in plastic bags and place them on the salmon fillets or you can use a plastic covered brick on top of the board to weigh the salmon fillets down.

-After 3 days - Remove the fish from the sauce, scrape away dill and seasoning - pat dry with paper towels.
+After the 3rd day: Remove the salmon from the sauce, scrape away dill and seasoning - pat dry with paper towels.